 Arthritis Queensland provides information, education and support for people with fibromyalgia.
-Call the free infoline on 1800 011 041 to speak to one of the health educators or visit our website for more information on fibromyalgia and other arthritic conditions.
+Call the free infoline on 1800 011 041 to speak to one of our health educators.

 The ME/CFS/FM Support Association Queensland Inc. provides support, information and the opportunity for sufferers of fibromyalgia to network

-and share experiences with other sufferers through there various initiatives and resources.
-For more information visit there website at http://www.mecfsfmq.org.au/
+and share experiences with other sufferers through their various initiatives and resources.
+For more information visit their website at http://www.mecfsfmq.org.au/

 or phone on (07) 4632 8173

-To find an occupational therapist, ask your doctor or call Occupational Therapy Australia on 1300 682 878 or use the ‘find and OT’ feature at www.otaus.com.au
+To find an occupational therapist, ask your doctor or call Occupational Therapy Australia (QLD branch) on 07 3852 6755 or use the ‘Find an OT’ feature at https://www.otaus.com.au/find-an-occupational-therapist

-To find a psychologist, ask your doctor or contact the Australian Psychological Society on 1800 333 497 or visit there website at www.psychology.org.au
+To find a psychologist, ask your doctor or contact the Australian Psychological Society on 1800 333 497 or visit their website at www.psychology.org.au